aliok/sample-user-service-on-rhmap/REVIEW.md

 This web application is just a RESTful endpoint for the given dataset.

-Following is a list of things that don't exist because of very limited time I had:
+Following is a list of things that don't exist because of very limited time I had.

+### Room for improvement

-* Very limited business logic.
+* Business logic.
 Server just takes what client sends.
-It does some validation like checking uniqueness of username but it it doesn't do many things that a production application would do:
+It does some validation like checking uniqueness of username, type checking for zip code etc. but it it doesn't do many things that a production application would do:
   * Server doesn't set `registered` timestamp to user document with the time of insertion.
     It just passes the value received from client.
   * Server doesn't generate `salt`, `md5`, `sha1` and `sha256`.
 It just passes the values received